lalalaezgiland/lalalaezgiland/README.md

 I'm Ezgi from Turkey, currently living in Bursa.
-I'm a graduate with a master's degree in **Nutrition and Dietetics** at Yeditepe University.
+I'm a graduate with a master's degree in **Sports Nutrition** at Yeditepe University.

 But I decided to change my field.
 So I’m trying to be a **“Game Developer/Designer”** which is my dream job.
 Currently I am studying **Game Desing** in **California Institute of Arts** and I  won a scholarship in **Google Game and Application Academy**.
 I am also a Twitch and Kick streamer, you can say that I am a full time gamer, part time developer 🎮